The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 In contrast to him, was the Lady Ulrika Marie Hanna who asked another question, “Sir Kuro, is it?
 I’m quite concerned about the royal officials.
 Most of them were capable, yet they often serve themselves, rather than do their duties.
 How do we curb them?”

 “For that, Lady Ulrika Marie Hanna—”

 “Please, just Lady Hanna is fine, Sir Kuro.”

 “Alright then, Lady Hanna.
 For the situation you raised, the parliament and the council of supreme judges would come into play,” I elaborated as everyone listened intently once again, “First, the parliament could look into their performances as royal officials, and to recommend to the king whether to keep them or demand their dismissal.
 As for the council of supreme judges, one could appeal to them to pass judgment whether the actions of these officials are in line with the laws of the land or not.
 And then the royal authority could do the correct course of action.”

 “Haa…so what do you think, Your Excellency?”
 Maddie asked the Duke, “I know it’s a lot of work, but Sir Kuro’s plans are sound and practical, right?”

-“Indeed.” the Duke was convinced by my suggestions.
-However, it’s clear that he had his reservations, “But I need to talk to my colleagues about these; I’m sure they’d be interested to hear these recommendations.”
+“Indeed,” the Duke was convinced by my suggestions.
+However, it’s clear that he had his reservations, “But I need to talk to my colleagues about these; I’m sure they’d be interested in hearing these recommendations.”